chzhan/nlp-learning/README.md

 # nlp-learning

-## Based on pytorch1.0 development
+## Based on PyTorch 1.0

-## All code can run directly on the CPU and GPU
+## All code could run directly on CPU and GPU

-## Simple and easy to read
+## Simple to use and easy to read